Dugy/serialisable/README.md

 ```

 To implement a custom serialisation for a custom class that does inherit from `Serialisable`, have it inherit from `SerialisableInternals::UnusualSerialisable` as well, which will stop the default serialisation functions from being selected.

+### Custom file types

+Suport for custom types can be added by implementing a class that can serialise and deserialise the internal JSON representation into data.
+The class must contain:
+* A static method called `serialise` that accepts the JSON and returns its representation in an iterable container (`std::string` or `std::vector<uint8_t>` is fine)
+* A static method called `deserialise` that accepts the representation of the type returned by `serialise` and returns the internal JSON representation

+For a special implementation for writing into files, you can use:
+* A static method named `toStream` that accepts the internal JSON representation, a reference to an ostream and any number of parameters with default values (usable in recursion)
+* A static method named `fromStream` that returns the internal JSON representation, and accepts a reference to an istream and any number of parameters with default values (usable in recursion)

+Otherwise, the first two methods will be used.

+So if the class is named `PDF`, then you can use it to convert into the format using the `to<PDF>()` and `from<PDF>()` methods and to save them to files using the `saveAs<PDF>()` and `loadAs<PDF>()` methods (both on `Serialisable` and `Serialisable::JSON`).